 - Their own GP.

+- SAS

 - The Samaritans Telephone: 116 123

-- NSPCC HELPLINE Telephone: 0808 800 5000 (not just there for children)
+- NSPCC HELPLINE Telephone: 0808 800 5000 [not just there for children]

-The lead DSL from each hub and the CEO, will take responsibility for updating this policy and inform all staff and the Governing Body of key changes.
+The Trust's DSLs' Network Group will take responsibility for updating this policy and informing all staff and the Governing Body of key changes.

-Appendix A: Signs and Indicators of Abuse:
+Appendix A: Signs and Indicators of Abuse